The eight essential steps on how to extend your Australian visitor visa 2023

 Step Six: Gather your supporting documentation

 ‘Why do I need to provide the same documents again?’ you might be thinking.
-Well, it’s because the Department of Home Affairs considers a visa extension to be a new visa application and, for example, you will need to show you have enough money to support your extended stay in Australia.
+Well, it’s because the Department of Home Affairs considers a visa extension to be a new visa application.

 Step Seven: Apply for your new Australian visa and have your health check

 Once all documents are gathered, you can submit your application through the Immi Account portal.
 Note that you must submit the new application at least six weeks before your current Visitor Visa expires.

 You may also do the health check either before or after the Department requests you to do so.
 Pay attention to the deadline to avoid a refusal.

 Step Eight: Wait for your new visa to be approved